 Just make sure that the mask fits properly on your face and doesn’t have any leaks, and that you replace it regularly.
 We also wrote an article about when to reuse and when to change your dust mask.

-- Change Cloths and Shower After You Clean
+5. Change Clothes and Shower After You Clean